Introduction

 The quality management system should catalogue non-conformances generated internally and report that data into feedback systems such as scorecards, KPIs, and senior management review meetings.
 Processing incidents and non-conformances through a centralised quality management system should enable trends to be identified that may not otherwise be obvious.
 For example, similar operational vulnerabilities may be manifested in different manufacturing areas – so recurring risks would only be spotted by reviewing performance data that reflects the entire facility.

-Embrace this feedback-driven approach to drive ongoing enhancements and ensure the consistent delivery of safe and quality food products.
+Embrace this data-driven approach to drive ongoing enhancements and ensure the consistent delivery of safe and quality food products.

 Identification of Trends and Patterns